 Top Ten Tropical Islands to Visit

 Since the next few months have been dubbed our tropical adventures, we thought we would give everyone a little teaser of what is yet to come on Ordinary Traveler.
-We won’t be traveling to all of these tropical islands in 2012, but they are all places we hope to visit very soon!
+We won’t be traveling to all of these tropical islands this year, but they are all places we hope to visit very soon!

 Bora Bora is nicknamed “the romantic island” and from viewing photos of this tropical island, I can see why.
 With perfect white sand beaches, overwater bungalows and emerald-colored ocean water, it’s a true paradise.